-7. Plans, manages, and oversees the preparation of support materials for the Minister such as briefing notes, presentations, memoranda, and communication materials for sessions of the Legislative Assembly; briefing materials specific to policy or legislative changes or proposals; and support to the Intergovernmental Council on Land and Resources pursuant to the Devolution Final Agreement.
-8. Coordinates and oversees Departmental input into GNWT waste site remediation projects including developing criteria for identifying priority sites requiring remediation and returning sites to productive use.
-9. Provides Divisional input into land withdrawal and land exchange processes, as required under Interim Measures Agreements and Lands, Resources and Self-government Agreements.
-10. Provides horizontal, cross-cutting advice to internal/external clients, stakeholders, colleagues, and senior management on Department/Division programs on matters related to the management, sustainable use and administration of Territorial Land and Commissioner's Land.
-The information influences decisions on a wide range of resource and land management issues as well as sustainable development and conservations planning activities.
-11. Supports the development and maintenance of positive relationships and consensus building with DOL Divisions, other GNWT Departments, Indigenous groups, industry, and the public; and acts to mediate and diffuse potential conflict related land and resource management issues.
+8. Plans, manages, and oversees the preparation of support materials for the Minister such as briefing notes, presentations, memoranda and communication materials for sessions of the Legislative Assembly; briefing materials specific to policy or legislative changes or proposals; and support to the Intergovernmental Council on Land and Resources pursuant to the Devolution Final Agreement.
+9. Assists in the amalgamation of Commissioner's Land and Territorial Land legislation, policies, and procedures to ensure the development of a cohesive and integrated land management approach.
+This includes a variety of complex issues pertaining to program integration, adoption of new legislation and management framework modification with a view to modifying, revising and adjusting program service delivery and improving the operational efficiency of the Department.
+Supports the Director in coordinating GNWT-wide input in the establishment of Federal and Territorial Parks and ensures balanced and informed decision-making guided by land use sustainability principles outlined in the LUSF.
+10. Coordinates and oversees Departmental input into GNWT waste site remediation projects including developing criteria for identifying priority sites requiring remediation and returning sites to productive use.
+11. Coordinates and oversees Departmental input into land withdrawal and land exchange processes, as required under Interim Measures Agreements and Lands, Resources and Self-government Agreements.
+12. Provides horizontal, cross-cutting advice to internal/external clients, stakeholders, colleagues and senior management on Department/Division programs on matters related to the management, sustainable use and administration of Territorial Land and Commissioner's Land.
+The information strongly influences high-level decisions on a wide range of resource and land management issues as well as sustainable development and conservations planning activities 13.
+Supports the development and maintenance of positive relationships and consensus building with DECC Divisions, other GNWT Departments, Indigenous groups, industry, and the public; and acts to mediate and diffuse potential conflict related land and resource management issues.
 Ensures the fulfillment of departmental obligations with respect to Indigenous consultation required in the context of managing NWT lands and resources.
-12. Manages staff and financial resources for the Sustainability Unit. - Develops objectives and performance indicators for the Unit including individual staff goals, ensuring they are complimentary to the Division's goals and objectives. - Provides positive leadership and advice to Unit staff. - Encourages employee development through performance appraisals, training plans, and professional development opportunities. - Participates as a member of the Divisional management team in planning the short- and long-term objectives for the Division; - Manages the annual budget for the unit 1.1M and projects future budget requirements, including significant project specific funds (i.e., regional land use planning initiatives).
+14. Manages the staff and financial resources for the Land Use Unit.

+- Develops objectives and performance indicators for the Unit including individual staff goals, ensuring they are complimentary to the Division's goals and objectives; - Provides positive leadership and advice to Unit staff; - Encourages employee development through performance appraisals, training plans, and professional development opportunities; - Participates as a member of the Divisional management team in planning the short and long term objectives for the Division; - Manages the annual budget for the unit 1.1M and projects future budget requirements, including significant project specific funds (i.e., regional land use planning initiatives).